Vichondrias1/lponder/Nginx-Proxy-Manager/README.md

 # Setup Reverse Proxy and TSL Certificate
-This video shows how to reverse proxy your created duckdns domain name to your localhost applications and genenate a TLS or SSL certicate.
+This video shows how to reverse proxy your created duckdns domain name to your localhost applications and genenate a TLS or SSL certicate. <a href="../img/Duck-DNS.mp4">(Download Video Here.)</a>

 <video controls src="../img/Duck-DNS.mp4" title="Title"></video>